Pushtimarga Sampradaya: Society

+Geographical Distribution

 The Puṣṭimārga has the general reputation of having most of its followers in Gujarat, Rajasthan, and Mumbai.
 However, the sect also has a large presence in Delhi, Madhya Pradesh, and Uttar Pradesh.
 Prior to the Partition of India, there were also followers in Sindh and (West) Punjab who have since migrated to Delhi, Gujarat, and Maharashtra.
 The region of Braj is theologically the most important region and the homeland of the sect.
 There also exist outposts of the sect in eastern India, namely Varanasi and Champaranya.
 There is no presence of the sect in South India.

+Caste Demography

 The followers in Gujarat usually belong to the Bhatia, Lohana, Bania, Marwari, Kanbi/Patidar Patel (elite sections), and higher artisan castes (e.g. Soni, Kansara, Kayasth), almost all of whom reside in urban areas.
 There are only a small number of Gujarati Brahmins, mainly Shastris, who study and expound upon sectarian texts and perform specialized rituals.
 In sectarian temples, the Mukhiyas (chief priests), cooks, and water-carriers are all Brahmins from a handful of subcastes (Audichya, Girnara, and Sachora).
 According to Shah these Brahmins are initiated into the sect.
-However it has been observed that many hired Brahmin sevaks in havelis are only nominally followers of the Puṣṭimārga and actually follow other local traditions.
+However, it has been observed that many hired Brahmin sevaks in havelis are only nominally followers of the Puṣṭimārga and actually follow other local traditions.
+That said, the sect's hereditary religious leaders (Goswamis) and their families are Brahmins.